Komischerboy/ASCII-Table-Generator/README.md

 # ASCII-Table-Generator
-With this class you can simply create ASCII-tables like:
+With this class you can simply create ASCII-Tables like:

 ```
 ┌────────────────────┬────────────────────┬────────────────────┐